jonjo156/jonjo156/README.md

-### Hi there 👋, My name is Jonjo Wadwa
+### Hi there 👋
-#### I am a Flutter and Firebase developer

-My Name is Jonjo and I am a Co-Founder of Happy Joe App (Links to an external site.) , an application designed to democratise the nutritional information of foods found in restaurants.
+My Name is Jonjo and I am a Co-Founder of Happy Joe App, an application designed to democratise the nutritional information of foods found in restaurants.

 I graduated from the University of Loughborough in Economics & Politics before taking up various roles in trading & finance where I learnt the fundamentals of automation and algorithmic trading.
 As a result, I am heavily involved in heading up and managing our technology processes here at Happy Joe.

-Skills: FLUTTER / FIREBASE / PYTHON / HTML / CSS / CLOUD
+Skills: FLUTTER / FIREBASE / PYTHON / HTML / CSS / DJANGO / SQL / NoSQL

-- 🔭 I am Co-Founder of Happy Joe App
+- 🌱 I am Co-Founder of Happy Joe App
-- 🌱 I am studying Data Science
+- 🔭 I am studying Data Science
 - 👯 I’m looking to collaborate on Algorithmic Trading projects
 - 💬 Ask me about Flutter & Firebase
 - 📫 View my portfolio here: [portfolio](http://levistumcapital.com/app-portfolio/#sec1)